-When automobile owners in Arizona are unable to prove ownership of a vehicle in their possession, the Motor Vehicle Division allows them to file for a transfer of title to their name by means of a surety bond.
-Jet Insurance Company offers the Lost Certificate of Title Bond, also known as a Lost Title Bond or bonded title, to protect any parties with an ownership stake in the vehicle who might not have been found in the title search.
+When people in Arizona are unable to prove ownership of a vehicle in their possession, the Motor Vehicle Division allows them to file for a transfer of title to their name by means of a surety bond.
+Jet Insurance Company offers the Lost Certificate of Title Bond, also known as a Lost Title Bond or bonded title, to protect any parties with an ownership stake in the vehicle that might not have been found in the title search.

 Jet is the direct carrier for the bond, taking out the middlemen who slow down the application process, cost you more in fees and commissions, and leave you on the side of the road if you receive a bond claim.